 Description Sets the implementation of an operation to be a particular function.
 Arguments operation, function.
 The 'function' argument may be the name of a function or a reference to a function.
-Example setOperation("ping", "my_ping"); sets the "ping" operation to run the "my ping" function Example setOperation("ping", \&my_ping); same as above, but using a function ref Note: This function manipulates the gDispatcher hash, but provides a safe loadFile interface to it.
+Example setOperation("ping", "my_ping"); sets the "ping" operation to run the "my ping" function Example setOperation("ping", \&my_ping); same as above, but using a function ref loadFile interface to it.